LeonBein/CRM20/README.md

 ## Resulting Artifacts
 Besides the Notebooks, further artifacts can be explored:
-### Tables
-Note: All resulting tables are in schema named `crm20`.<br>
-Aggregation of user data in the [DataExplorer](DataExplorer.ipynb) mainly lead to the creation of the `lb_polyglots` and `lb_controlgroup` tables, which contain information on java developers that have been classified as (not) learning Python or Javascript as secondary language.
+Aggregation of user data in the [DataExplorer](DataExplorer.ipynb) mainly lead to the creation of the `lb_polyglots` and `lb_controlgroup` tables, which contain information on java developers that have been classified as (not) learning Python or Javascript as secondary language.<br>
+Note: All resulting tables are in schema named `crm20`.

 Analysis of selected repositories in the [RepoAnalysis](RepoAnalysis.ipynb) lead to three result sets that can be found in the tables `lb_results1`, `lb_results2`, and `lb_results3`, the evaluation of which can be found in the Results_Iteration notebooks [#1](Results_Iteration#1.ipynb), [#2](Results_Iteration#2.ipynb), and [#3](Results_Iteration#3.ipynb).

+## Project Results Summarized
+The project has shown the technical possibility to analyze developer influence on project code metrics fast.
+It includes useful technical artifacts to ease further projects in code repository mining.

+The project also yielded commit metric data sets for programmers categorized as Java only and polyglot (multilingual) programmers that can be used for further scientific analysis.
+It also yielded the methods to reproduce and extend this dataset.

+Evaluation of the collected data has shown that for Java programmers there is a high probability for for a correlation between learning secondary languages Python or Javascript and having different constitutional code quality.
+The concrete nature of the correlation is uncertain for some metrics and might motivate further evaluations.

+## Future Work
+There are multiple points for future projects: Calculated code metric functions can be refined and extended by new metrics.
+The created data can be further analyzed, especially taking temporal aspects into account.
+It can also be scaled up to get scientifically proofer results.

+Furthermore, the resulting technology from this project can be used to analyze different sets of developers, e.g. with different language combinations or with a completely different research question or to fuel completely different code repository mining projects.

+---
 ## Setup
-The technical requirements can be installed in a Python 3 environment with:
+The required python modules can be installed in a Python 3 environment with:
 ```
 pip install -r requirements.txt
 ```